jakubkarczewski/PolynomialRegression/README.md

 ![alt text](https://github.com/jakubkarczewski/PolynomialRegression/blob/master/pics/net.png)

+<---> connector - forward pass and backpropagation

+----> connector - forward pass only

 ### Error function
 The error used in this implementation is known as Mean Squared Error (MSE).
 It is calculated by computing mean of squared errors for each data point.
-In Python it looks like this: ```mse = (1.0 / len(x)) * np.sum(np.power(y - y_estimate, 2)) ```
+In Python it would look like this: ```mse = (1.0 / len(x)) * np.sum(np.power(y - y_estimate, 2)) ```

 ### Stochastic Gradient Descent
-Values of the weights (which are also polynomial coefficients) were calculated with Stochastic Gradient Descent (SGD).
+Values of the weights (which are also scaled polynomial coefficients) were calculated with Stochastic Gradient Descent (SGD).
 SGD, being stochastic approximation of Gradient Descent, takes in just a part of training data at once.
 It is used to minimize to cost function.
-It computes correction values for each weights by computing gradient from batch of training data with equation: ```gradient = -(1.0 / len(x)) * error.dot(x) ``` (error.dot(x) is just matrix multiplication), and then using it to correct the values of weights (w) with ```w -= learning_rate * gradient```.
+It corrects values for each weight by computing gradient from batch of training data.
 ### Forward pass
-Firstly the input X, which is a float number, is being transformed into sequence of N floats where N is a degree of polynomial that is being fitted to the data.
+Firstly, the input X, which is a float number, is being transformed into sequence of N floats where N is a degree of polynomial that is being fitted to the data.
 For 3rd degree polynomial the X input would be transformed into (X^0, X^1, X^2, X^3) sequence.
 Then it is being multiplicated by values of weights (wX) which stand for polynomial coefficients and then summed into y which is interpreted as the value of polynomial for input X proposed by the network.

 ### Backpropagation